rickorti/Progetto-Reti-Logiche-2021-2022/README.md

 ## Description

-The designed component communicates with a memory component from which it reads each word one at a time, serializes it obtaining a stream of bit to which it then applies the convolutional code described in figure below.
+The designed component communicates with a memory component from which it reads each word one at a time, it serializes the byte obtaining a stream of bits to which it then applies the convolutional code described in figure below.
 The code has a rate of 1/2, meaning that the output is twice as long as the input, so the 16-bit stream obtained as result is split into two words that are then written in the memory component.
 Below the figure is an example of execution, *Uk* represents the k-th bit of the input word, *P1k* and *P2k* represent the two bits obtained as a result as shown in figure.
 The overall result is the concatenation of the output bits *P1k* and *P2k* in this order (*P11-P21-P12-P22-P13-P23-P14-P24*...).

 ![Description of convolutional code](/images/convolutore.png "Convolutional code")